-CHAPTER IV Advisory Committee
+CHAPTER IV Advisory Committee SECTION 1.

-There shall be an Advisory Committee for the Town to which shall be referred all articles in any warrant hereafter issued for a Town Meeting.
-The Selectmen, after drawing a warrant for a Town Meeting, shall immediately forward a copy thereof to each member of said committee, which shall consider all articles in the warrant and make such report, in print or otherwise to the Town Meeting as it deems for the best interest of the Town.
-The Committee will also make reports and issue recommendations for all articles, questions or other matters referring to Proposition 2 1⁄2 so called.
-The said committee shall consist of nine legal voters of the Town to be appointed as provided in Section 2.
-Elected or appointed town officers or employees shall be eligible to serve, however, they must abstain from voting on articles affecting their department.
-If any member is absent from five (5) consecutive meetings of said committee, except in case of illness, his position shall be deemed to be vacant and shall be filled as provided in Section 3.
-(Amended 5/2006)
+There shall be an Advisory Committee for the Town to which shall be referred all financial articles in any warrant hereafter issued for a Town Meeting.
+The Select Board, after drawing a warrant for a Town Meeting, shall immediately forward a copy thereof to each member of said committee, which shall consider all financial articles in the warrant and make such report, in print or otherwise to the Town Meeting as it deems for the best interest of the Town.
+The Committee will also make reports and issue recommendations for all articles, questions or other matters referring to Proposition 2 $\frac{1}{2}$ so called.
+The said committee shall consist of seven (7) legal voters of the Town whose terms will be 3 years, to be appointed by the Select Board.